 Review:

 Large peat pots provide enough space for plants to grow for 6 to 8 weeks.
-Perfect for tomatoes, peppers, cucumber, or squash seedlings.
-Base tray allows for easy watering, though care must be taken not to overwater to prevent mold growth.
+Perfect for tomatoes, peppers, cucumbers, or squash seedlings.
+The base tray allows for easy watering, though care must be taken not to overwater to prevent mold growth.
 We found cutting the strips apart before planting made transplanting easier, with less disturbance to the plants.
-A great, easy to use tray for most plants.
+A great, easy-to-use tray for most plants.

 Pros: